 using the following complaint procedures:

 If the agency is not fulfilling the expected responsibilities, address those issues directly with the agency.
-If the agency and the member are not able to resolve the concerns/issues, the member should contact the managed care organization (MCO).
+If the agency and the member or LAR are not able to resolve the concerns/issues, the member or LAR should contact the managed care organization (MCO).

-If concerns and issues are still not resolved, the member may select another agency.
-The member must contact the MCO to transfer from one agency to another.
+If concerns and issues are still not resolved, the member or LAR may select another agency.
+The member or LAR must contact the MCO to transfer from one agency to another.
 The MCO will make all necessary arrangements for the transfer.

-notifying the MCO and/or agency supervisor of any health or safety concerns or issues with the attendant (the member may, at any time, request an interdisciplinary team (IDT) meeting); and
+notifying the MCO and/or agency supervisor of any health or safety concerns or issues with the attendant (the member or LAR may, at any time, request a service planning team (SPT) meeting); and

-notifying the MCO and agency supervisor if a change to either the Agency Option (AO) or Consumer Directed Services (CDS) is desired.
-An IDT meeting will be held to plan for the change.
+notifying the MCO and agency supervisor if a change to either the agency option or Consumer Directed Services (CDS) is desired.
+An SPT meeting will be held to plan for the change.

 8320 Managed Care Organization (MCO) Procedures